khrona/awesomium-wiki/tutorials/tutorial-2-displaying-your-first-page.md

 Loading local files is a great solution if you don't mind distributing all of your interface assets in one of your application's folders.

-If you need a little more security or already have your own resource loader, we recommend taking a look at our DataSource API.
-This powerful feature allows you to completely handle asset loading for your application, see [this article](/general-use/using-data-sources.html) for more information.
+If you need a little more security or already have your own resource loader, we recommend taking a look at our [DataSource API]((/general-use/using-data-sources.html) for a better approach.

 ### Further Reading